Almost all SETU computing graduates have been offered a job in the tech industry – in fact there isn’t enough graduates to take up all jobs available.

-Tech Summit 2017 was a huge success with over 1000 students from schools in Waterford, Wexford, Kilkenny, Tipperary, Carlow and Wicklow visiting WIT Arena.
+Tech Summit 2017 was a huge success with over 1000 students from schools in Waterford, Wexford, Kilkenny, Tipperary, Carlow and Wicklow visiting SETU Arena.
 This year is going to be even bigger and better with a huge range of tech companies and workers from the South East joining us for one simple goal, promoting the Tech industry in the region.
 So here’s what you can expect from Tech Summit 2018…

 1. Great careers right here in the south east